-Vacuum pumps 2.1
+2.1 Vacuum pumps

 The heart of a vacuum system is the vacuum pump.
 Powered vacuum pumps are mechanically similar to air compressors, but work in reverse so that air is drawn from the closed system and exhausted to the atmosphere.
-Vacuum pumps are designated by their vacuum pressure potential or "Hg maximum" (Hg is the chemical symbol for mercury), their displacement in cubic feet per minute (CFM) and the horsepower required to drive the pump.
+Vacuum pumps are designated by their vacuum pressure potential or "Hg maximum", their displacement in cubic feet per minute (CFM) and the horsepower required to drive the pump.